SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 |

-It is possible to also combine SQL filtering and formatting with a range.
-For example, to output the last 100 elements of the sensor where the value is greater than 55, formated using HTML you would use:
+The following combines SQL filtering and formatting with a range to output the last 100 elements of the sensor where the value is greater than 55, formated using HTML:

 .. admonition:: example